epfl-lasa/force_based_ds_modulation/README.md

 Once everything is setup correctly you can start using this package.

 # Polishing task
-Put makers on the three corners of your surface as described below to define the surface reference frame:
+Put markers around the basis of the robot and on the three corners of your surface as described below to define the surface reference frame:

 1---------------2